Engee documentation

 }

-POST /account/api/engee/start - start Engee (analogue of clicking the Start Engee button in personal account).
-Response body (URL of the server to be launched):
+POST /account/api/engee/start — launch Engee (analogous to pressing the Start Engee button in your personal account).
+Response body (URL of the server being started):

 {